jackyzha0/quartz/content/Words I Like.md

 1. Virtue, excellence.
 2. Concept in ancient Greek thought that, in its most basic sense, refers to 'excellence' of any kind—especially a person or thing's "full realization of potential or inherent function."
 The term may also refer to excellence in "moral virtue."
 3. AKA **ἀρετή**.

+### Asunder (adverb)

+1. Into separate parts or pieces.
+2. Apart from each other wither in position or in direction.

 ### Axiom (noun)